Rabies Vaccines 2022

 September 30, 2021 - The U.S. CDC issued Watch - Level 1, Practice Usual Precautions for an ongoing rabies outbreak in Haiti.
-The annual dog vaccination campaigns have been interrupted in Haiti, and health officials have reported an increase of rabies in dogs there.
+The annual dog vaccination campaigns have been interrupted in Haiti, and health officials have reported an increase in rabies in dogs.

 September 28, 2021 - The Illinois Department of Public Health reported the first human case of rabies and related fatality in Illinois since 1954.
 A Lake County resident in his 80s awoke to a bat on his neck.
 The bat was captured and tested positive for rabies.
 The individual was advised he needed to start postexposure rabies treatment but declined.
 One month later, the individual began experiencing symptoms consistent with rabies, including neck pain, headache, difficulty controlling his arms, finger numbness, and difficulty speaking.